-- 4.25 Both comments show that the current proposals address outstanding concerns in relation to heritage.
-Notwithstanding, an update to the Heritage Assessment was been carried out to consider the implications of the most recent landscape and design proposals and the LVA photography updated to consider winter views.
-Combined this address the comments of HES in relation to the opening up of views by the Abbotsford Trust.
-With this having taken place it is evident that the strategy pursued is not compromised by the work being undertaken by the Trust. - 4.26 The Heritage Assessment has been informed by the LVA and confirms that, while the introduction of further housing will result in a very slight change to part of the setting of Abbotsford, the resultant situation will be characteristically similar to the existing and, overall, the nature of change to the setting will be neutral.
-No harm would be caused to the special interest of the Category A listed Abbotsford House or the values of the Designed Landscape. - 4.27 It finds that the topography and extent of the site is such that it is unlikely that all of the houses would be visible through the trees.
-Instead, it is expected that without mitigation only a number of façades would be glimpsed and primarily those on higher ground towards the north of the site.
+Both sets of comments show that the current proposals address outstanding concerns in relation to heritage.
+The accompanying Heritage Assessment considers the implications of the most recent landscape and design proposals and the LVA photography considers winter and therefore worst-case views.
+Combined these address the comments of HES in relation to the opening up of views by the Abbotsford Trust.
+With this having taken place it is evident that the strategy pursued is not compromised by the work being undertaken by the Trust.

-- 4.28 The Landscape and Visual Appraisal shows that glimpsed views could potentially be eliminated by year 15 through sensitive materials and established landscaping.
+- The Heritage Assessment has been informed by the LVA and confirms that, while the introduction of further housing will result in a very slight change to part of the setting of Abbotsford, the resultant situation will be characteristically similar to the existing and, overall, the nature of change to the setting will be neutral.
+No harm would be caused to the special interest of the Category A listed Abbotsford House or the values of the Designed Landscape. - 3.29 It finds that the topography and extent of the site is such that it is unlikely that all of the houses would be visible through the trees.
+Instead, it is expected that without mitigation only a number of façades would be glimpsed and primarily those on higher ground towards the north of the site. - 3.30 The Landscape and Visual Appraisal shows that glimpsed views could potentially be eliminated by year 15 through sensitive materials and established landscaping.
 During the summer, the new houses will be entirely screened by the existing trees along the bank of the river and those within the parkland on the Abbotsford side.
-Throughout these months, the will be no change to the setting of Abbotsford. - 4.29 Whilst there would be a minor change to the setting of the listed Netherbarns and Kingsknowes through the development of the site for residential use, it would not affect the special interest of the listed buildings.
+Throughout these months, there will be no change to the setting of Abbotsford. - Whilst there would be a minor change to the setting of the listed Netherbarns and Kingsknowes through the development of the site for residential use, it would not affect the special interest of the listed buildings.
 This reflects that the historic and architectural interest of the farm and Kingsknowes lies predominantly in the building fabric and also the scale of change in the surrounding area, including the construction of the A7 and the development of the bungalow and housing estate.
 The special interest of the heritage assets would be preserved.